Why Is My Child So Angry? The Real Reasons Behind Childhood Anger

-Do you have a child who seems angry or aggressive and are wondering what could be the real reasons your child is angry?
-Odds are in your favor that your child is completely and totally normal, but getting to the root cause can save both you and your child a lot of heartache.
+Do you have a child who seems angry or aggressive, and are wondering what could be the real reasons your child is angry?
+Dealing with an angry child can be overwhelming, but odds are in your favor that your child is completely and totally normal, but getting to the root cause can save both you and your child a lot of heartache.

 Are these traits out of character for the sweet little kiddo you’ve been raising for a few years now?

 Have you tried time-outs and taking away toys and limiting play dates?
 All to no avail.

 Is Your Child Angry Beyond Temper Tantrums?

 I remember what had to be the worst temper tantrum my daughter EVER had.
 She was 3, and I was trying to get both my girls ready to go out and celebrate at IHOP for my 1 year old’s birthday (her favorite food was pancakes).

 I offered to fix my 3 year old’s hair first, but she wouldn’t quit playing, so instead…brace for the terrible thing I did…I began to fix my 1 year old’s hair.
 Screaming, hitting, flailing ensued.
 NOT the way I had wanted to celebrate a birthday.

 It took me another year but I finally figured out what was causing my daughter so much anger (see #3 below) but the point is this…there was an underlying reason.
 She wasn’t a mean person or a bad person or really even an angry person.